Exhibiting Artist Approval Process

 You must be a museum member to participate.

-General membership shows will be juried.
-You do not have to be an approved artist to exhibit in these, but subscribe to the Artist List to get the “Calls for Artists”.
+(General Theme shows will be juried by an independent pool of jurors.
+You do not have to be an approved artist to exhibit in these, but Museum members are automatically subscribed to the Artist List to get the “Calls for Artists”.)

-A signed, written agreement is required before exhibiting in the museum.
+A signed, written contract is required before exhibiting in the museum.

 Pieces cannot be accepted that are too large to fit